Tinkering with The Carnivore Diet

 Then we can figure out how to personalize your carnivore diet to you (see the Meat Health Masterclass at the end), but let’s get healthy first.

 Hunger talks in many languages like feeling weak and tired, or irritable and depressed, or via poor concentration and brain fog.

 It’s the solution.
 It’s the cure.

-The thriving carnivores I know threw out all worry and preconceived notions about diets, supplementing, caloric needs, macros, and dogma…and ate meat until satisfied.
+The most successful, thriving carnivores threw out all worry and preconceived notions about diets, supplementing, caloric needs, macros, and dogma…and ate meat until satisfied.